Pirates, & Beads, & Transit…oh my!

 Select HART bus routes and the TECOline Streetcar Line will operate on a modified schedule on Saturday, and some bus routes will be detoured due to road closures.
 I’ll go through a brief rundown of what to expect if you’re using transit to get to and from the parade.
 For detailed information – including routes that serve the Downtown Tampa area – please visit the HART website, as information can change between now and the day of the parade.

-For further information regarding how you can use HART to get to & from Gasparilla, a link to the HART blog piece will be available once it’s up.
+For further information regarding how you can use HART to get to & from Gasparilla, please read through their blog post.

 What about Cross Bay Ferry service?